 The bill declares that it is the policy of the state that the Public Records Act (Act) applies to officerselect upon their election to public office.
-The term "Officer-Elect" applies only to the Governor, the Lieutenant Governor, the Attorney General, the Chief Financial Officer, and the Commissioner of Agriculture.
+The term "officer-elect" only applies to the Governor, the Lieutenant Governor, the Attorney General, the Chief Financial Officer, and the Commissioner of Agriculture.